-Students can choose a thesis advisor from a diverse group of active research scientists who share a tradition of extramural support, primarily from the NIH.
-More information on each faculty member can be found on departmental web pages (http://www.rosalindfranklin.edu).
+Students can choose a dissertation advisor from a diverse group of active research scientists who share a tradition of extramural support, primarily from the NIH.
+The following faculty members participate in research or teaching PhD students.
+More detail can be found by clicking on each faculty member's hyperlinked name:

 Dmitri Y. Boudko, Assistant Professor of Physiology and Biophysics; Ph.D., Belarusian Academy of Sciences, 1994; Molecular physiology and the evolution of essential amino acid transport.

 Joanna Dabrowska, Assistant Professor of Cellular and Molecular Pharmacology, Pharm.D., Wroclaw Medical University, Poland, 2000; Ph.D., Medical University of Silesia, Poland, 2006; Stress and coping behavior, neuroplasticity of extended amygdala and hypothalamus, anxiety, depression, and addiction.